kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 - Upgrade Gate Reference (cluster child): `managedClusters/{cluster}/upgradeGatesReferences/{gateName}` holds enablement, optional inline spec or binding, live status, and per‑session evaluations.
 - Reusable Upgrade Gate (peer resource): `upgradeGates/{gateName}` is authored once and bound by many clusters; spec only, no status.
 - Evaluation: Per‑session, per‑phase decision record captured under the child; separate from immutable Breach events.
+- Batch definition for canary clarity:
+  - Rolling: a batch equals the MaxSurge-sized set processed together by the upgrade engine.
+  - Blue/Green: a batch equals the drainBatchSize-sized set drained from Blue and prepared on Green.
+- Canary modes:
+  - Time-based: a single canary observation window after the first batch.
+  - Per-batch: evaluate at each batch boundary for N initial batches before proceeding at normal cadence.

 Property rationale (Why)
 - Upgrade Gate Reference (child): Cluster-scoped enable/disable and status live with the cluster, enabling Policy/RBAC targeting and localized state without mutating the reusable spec.